 Gastrectomy refers to removal of part or all of the stomach.
-This is most commonly performed for Stomach Tumours but may also need to be performed for benign diseases, which do not respond to other treatments, such as a persistent ulcer.
+This is most commonly performed for stomach cancer but may also need to be performed for benign diseases, which do not respond to other treatments, such as a persistent ulcer or benign tumours

 A gastrectomy is a major surgery.
 The amount of stomach which needs to be removed depends on the type of tumour, whether it is benign (non-cancerous) or malignant (cancerous) and the location of the tumour within the stomach.

 If the operation is performed for cancer, the surrounding fatty tissue and lymph nodes are removed along with the stomach and the tumour in an attempt to clear all the cancer cells from the body.
 Depending on the stage or extent of the cancer, chemotherapy and/or radiotherapy may also be required.